How to Explain Vulva Art in Your Bedroom to Guests or Family

 • Most people won't notice or care

-• If they do comment, you can respond simply, educationally, or with boundaries
+• If they do comment, you have simple, confident responses ready

 • Your art choices reflect your values and your healing journey—and that's beautiful